-iii.
-Section 1512(c)(2) Is Not Unconstitutionally Vague.
+3. Section 1512(c)(2) Is Not Unconstitutionally Vague.

-Next, the defendants contend that Section 1512(c)(2) is unconstitutionally vague.
-ECF No. 176 at 11.
-As pointed out by defendants, every judge in this district has denied this argument.
+Next, the Defendants contend that Section 1512(c)(2) is unconstitutionally vague.
+As every judge in this District to have considered the issue has concluded, they are incorrect.

 The Due Process Clauses of the Fifth and Fourteenth Amendments prohibit the government from depriving any person of "life, liberty, or property, without due process of law."
 U.S. Const. amends.
 V, XIV.
 An outgrowth of the Due Process Clause, the "void for vagueness" doctrine prevents the enforcement of a criminal statute that is "so vague that it fails to give ordinary people fair notice of the conduct it punishes" or is "so standardless that it invites arbitrary enforcement."
 Johnson v.
 United States, 576 U.S. 591, 595 (2015).
 To ensure fair notice, "[g]enerally, a legislature need do nothing more than enact and publish the law and afford the citizenry a reasonable opportunity to familiarize itself with its terms and to comply."
 United States v.
 Bronstein, 849 F.3d 1101, 1107 (D.C.
 Cir.
 2017) (quoting Texaco, Inc. v.
 Short, 454 U.S. 516, 532 (1982)).
 To avoid arbitrary enforcement, the law must not "vest[] virtually complete discretion" in the government "to determine whether the suspect has [violated] the statute."
 Kolender v.
 Lawson, 461 U.S. 352, 358 (1983).